cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 </figure>
 <hr>

-Adding functionality to the kernel can be accomplished using differenct methods.
+Adding functionality to the kernel can be accomplished using different  methods.
- To create a new system call, you must write the code, find a new slot in the system call junp table, add the new function to the system call jump table, add new files to the build,  and then recompiler the operating system.
+ To create a new system call, you must write the code, find a new slot in the system call jump table, add the new function to the system call jump table, add new files to the build,  and then recompile the operating system.
 There are thousands of files in the kernel that need to be build.
 Luckily it is all done using makefiles so only the changed files need to be recompiled after fixing bugs or developing new functionality.

 The more difficult part is getting that new kernel to be run.
 You must place the kernel into the boot loader and reboot your system.
 If the kernel fails to load because of the new code changes, you must reboot and select a previous kernel.
 If you code does not work as required, you will need to fix the bug and go through all those steps again to boot the new kernel.